Arenga pinnata: Fibres

-According to the study on bas-reliefs of Javanese ancient temples such as Borobudur, this type of roof are known in ancient Java vernacular architecture.
+According to the study on bas-reliefs of Javanese ancient temples such as Borobudur, this type of roof is known in ancient Java vernacular architecture.
 It can be found today in Balinese temple roof architecture and Minangkabau Rumah Gadang gonjong horn-like curved roof architecture, such as those found in Pagaruyung Palace.

+In Thailand, fibres were once used to create raincoats for miners called Jang Sui (Thai: จั่งซุ้ย).
+The cloth made of this plant has a rough texture, making it unsuitable for most clothing.

 Leaves

 The leaves as well as the leaf midribs can be used to weave baskets and marquetry work in furniture.

 Starch

 In Indonesia, starch can also be extracted from sugar palms and used in place of rice flour in noodles, cakes, and other dishes.